ACT Take Back

 2 September 2024 – 31 October 2024

-Reskinned, who provide circularity solutions for brands and consumers, encompassing takeback, resale/reuse and recycling, will be offering its customers the opportunity to send back their unwanted clothing via a custom designed online platform.
-Participants who meet the trial criteria will be rewarded with a £10 voucher to spend on the site.
-The trial will be launched via email and original social media content.
-Clear instructions will be given on how to decide if clothes can be worn again or if they’re worn out.
-Participants will log the clothes they want to donate, download a postage label and send them to Reskinned where they will be sorted and either resold or recycled.
-Data will be collated and analysed to assess how customers responded to instructions and whether they sorted correctly.
-This is a limited trial, so create your takeback using the link below.
+Reskinned, who provide circularity solutions for brands and consumers, encompassing takeback, resale/reuse and recycling, offered its customers the opportunity to send back their unwanted clothing via a custom designed online platform.
+Participants who met the trial criteria were rewarded with a £10 voucher to spend on the Reskinned website.
+The trial launched via email and original social media content.
+Clear instructions were given on how to decide if clothes can be worn again or if they’re worn out.
+Participants logged the clothes they wanted to send back, downloaded a postage label and sent them to Reskinned where they were sorted and either resold or recycled.
+Data was collated and analysed to assess how customers responded to instructions and whether they sorted correctly.
+Though the trial is now complete, Reskinned continues to offer the takeback service.

 Find out more at www.takeback.reskinned.clothing/reskinned